 Cushman Pond (Midas #3224) is a non-colored waterbody located in the Town of Lovell, Oxford County, Maine.
-Covering 37 acres (0.06 square miles) with a maximum and mean depth of 21 and 15 feet (6 and 5 meters). respectively, the pond drains to Heald Pond, which in turn drains to a tributary to Boulder Brook and eventually Kezar Lake.
-Cushman Pond is impacted by Variable Milfoil, which poses a threat to fish habitat.
+Covering 37 acres (0.06 square miles) with a maximum and mean depth of 21 and 15 feet (6 and 5 meters), respectively, the pond drains to Heald Pond, which in turn drains to a tributary to Boulder Brook and eventually Kezar Lake.
+Cushman Pond is impacted by Variable Milfoil; however, results from 15 surveys conducted over the past three years suggest that it may have been eradicated as no Milfoil was found.
 Water quality monitoring data have been collected since 1997 at Station 1 (deep spot).